Winning the Illinois Country in the American Revolution

 Source: Newberry Library, Atlas of Historical County Boundaries

 Hamilton was caught by surprise and lacked adequate manpower to defend the fort.
+The boat arrived too late to be of value.
 After a brief resistance, he surrendered.

 George Rogers Clark recaptured Fort Sackville at Vincennes and made Lieutenant Governor Henry Hamilton a prisoner in 1779